argoproj-labs/argocd-operator/docs/reference/argocd.md

 Config | [Empty] | The `dex.config` property in the `argocd-cm` ConfigMap.
 Groups | [Empty] | Optional list of required groups a user must be a member of Image | `quay.io/dexidp/dex` | The container image for Dex.
 This overrides the `ARGOCD_DEX_IMAGE` environment variable.
 OpenShiftOAuth | false | Enable automatic configuration of OpenShift OAuth authentication for the Dex server.
-This is ignored if a value is presnt for `Dex.Config`.
+This is ignored if a value is present for `Dex.Config`.
 Resources | [Empty] | The container compute resources.
 Version | v2.21.0 (SHA) | The tag to use with the Dex container image.